 It would be nice if other manufacturers of Bitcoin mining hardware could compete equally in the market, but the way mining works has made that difficult.
 The startup cost alone is prohibitively expensive for most.
 By publishing software and chip designs that give more power to newcomers to the mining field, the competition in the field becomes much more even.
 The idea that the company can help the entire market by developing the new ASIC chips for others to use as well is merely an extension of their desire to promote a collaborative environment in the mining ecosystem for Bitcoin.

-Even with the numerous strengths coming from the DragonMint system, the ability to succeed in this market is a struggle that never really ends.
+Even with the numerous strengths coming from the DragonMint T1 for sale system, the ability to succeed in this market is a struggle that never really ends.
 Time is critical in this field since it takes so long to develop new pieces of technology, so it is vital that they remain ahead of the curve by withholding new software and chip designs until the initial batch of units is prepped for shipment.
-Certain details will also be withheld to ensure that they have the strongest position to push forward into a leading position in the market for future Bitcoin mining operations.
+Certain details like the DragonMint 16T miner will also be withheld to ensure that they have the strongest position to push forward into a leading position in the market for future Bitcoin mining operations.